DBRetina/DBRetina/docs/docs/usage/dbretina_index.md

 <span class="cmd">-g, --gmt TEXT     GMT file(s).</span>

-The "GMT File" is a tab-delimited headerless file that contains gene sets.
-Each row denotes a single gene set, while the first column indicates the name of the gene set.
-The second column contains a description of the gene set, while the remaining columns contain the genes that belong to the gene set. <a target=target="_blank" href="https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29">Click here to read more about GMT format.</a>
+The "GMT File" is a tab-delimited headerless file that contains feature sets.
+Each row denotes a single feature set, while the first column indicates the name of the feature set.
+The second column contains a description of the feature set, while the remaining columns contain the features that belong to the feature set. <a target=target="_blank" href="https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_feature_Matrix_Transposed_file_format_.28.2A.gmt.29">Click here to read more about GMT format.</a>

 <br>